blynkkk/blynk-library/docs/Basics.md

 ### Virtual Pins

+Virtual Pins are designed to send any data from your microcontroller to the Blynk App and back.
+Think about Virtual Pins as channels for sending any variables.
+Make sure you differentiate Virtual Pins from physical pins on your hardware.
+Virtual Pins have no physical representation.

-Virtual pins are used to interface with libraries (Servo, LCD and others), and implement custom functionality.
+Virtual Pins can be used to interface with libraries (Servo, LCD and others), and implement custom functionality.
-The device may send data to the widget on a virtual pin like this:
+The device may send data to the Widget to the Virtual Pin like this:

 ```cpp
 Blynk.virtualWrite(pin, "abc");